Adam-Vandervorst/PyBHV/README.md

 - Efficient bit-packed representation
 - Three redundant implementations on NumPy for performance and correctness
 - A minimal abstraction for permutations with caching and composition
 - Very basic embeddings for other datatypes (more to come)
+- Graph visualization of distances in hyperdimensional space ([see example](examples/viz_distances.py)).

 ## Installation
 `pip install bhv`